wojciechbialasek/MediaMarkt/README.md

 # General info
 Automate test of MediaMarkt website.
-Tests written using Java and Sellenium WebDriver in page object pattern
+Tests written using Java and Selenium WebDriver in page object pattern

 The following test checks:
 - Search field